somatonic/Pollino/README.md

 The ```renderPoll(Pollpage)``` method will just return the form with the options, or if the user already voted, the result list.

 As you can see you have to add the wrapper container ```.pollino_poll``` to hold the poll and its title of the poll.
 This makes it easier to customize the output.
 I also used a ```.inner``` div as you can see, but that's purely personal preference to keep things more flexible.
+All it needs is at least wrapper around the poll, expecially for the ajax script to know where to insert the result.

 Make the css ```pollino.css``` that comes with the module your own and modify to your needs to create you own theme.

 ### Configurations and Options

-In the module screen you have various options to configure the module.

-These options can also be set directly via API using setOptions() method.
+On the module's screen you have various options to configure the module.
+These options can also be set directly via API using setOptions(array|string) method.

 ```
 $pollino = $modules->Pollino;